bradpi/hello-world/README.md

 hello-world
 ===========

-This my first project in GitHub
+This my first project on GitHub